Website Audit: Find What's Holding Your Rankings Back

 - Technical findings: Every technical issue identified with severity ratings and recommended fixes

-- Content assessment: Page-by-page analysis of content quality and keyword targeting
+- Content assessment: Page-by-page analysis of content quality and phrase targeting

 - Backlink analysis: Link profile health, toxic link identification, and disavow recommendations if needed

-- Keyword opportunity map: Target keywords ranked by priority based on search volume, competition, and commercial intent
+- Opportunity map: Target phrases ranked by priority based on search volume, competition, and commercial intent

 - Prioritised action plan: A sequenced list of recommendations ordered by impact and effort

-The report is designed to be actionable regardless of whether you engage me for ongoing SEO work.
-It can be implemented by your internal team or any other SEO provider.
+The report is designed to be actionable regardless of whether you engage me for ongoing work.
+It can be implemented by your internal team or any other provider.

 Audit Process